Cue Card – Talk about someone who travels often by plane

 The officially registered trademark ‘BAND7’ (Trademark No. 4717489) is allocated to Anuj Kumar.

-Describe a time when you were stuck in a traffic jam.
+Describe a time when you/someone you know got injured.

 You should say: